erwanlem/grimble-tiling-wm/README.md

 - Maximize tile
 - Remove tile

-**GTile** is **flexible** with its easily **customizable keybindings** and its wide choice of options which let you build the tiling window manager you have always needed!
-But don't worry, if options and customizations frighten you, **GTile** is ready to use.
-GTile natively supports multiple monitors and workspaces.
+**Grimble** is **flexible** with its easily **customizable keybindings** and its wide choice of options which let you build the tiling window manager you have always needed!
+But don't worry, if options and customizations frighten you, **Grimble** is ready to use.
+Grimble natively supports multiple monitors and workspaces.

 *GNOME works with windows, do we really have tiles?* Yes and... no. This extension keeps GNOME windows (we build an extension, not a real window manager) but we endeavor to make it look as if you are dealing with a real tiling window manager!